-Did Someone File a Restraining Order Against you in Colorado?
+Did Someone File a Restraining Order Against you in Denver?

 In the state of Colorado, a civil restraining order—sometimes referred to as a protection order—is enacted to protect someone who is believed to be in danger of being harmed by a certain person.
 A restraining order usually prohibits the identified person from contacting the protected individual, often requiring them to stay away from their home, work, and school.
 The person is also forbidden from contacting the protected party by phone, on the computer, or via a third party.
 Typically, restraining orders are made to prevent stalking, sexual assault, elderly abuse, or physical harm.

 In Colorado, there are three different types of restraining or protection orders, as outlined below:

 - Mandatory Protection Order.
 During a criminal case, sometimes the court will issue a mandatory protection order against the defendant until the case has been resolved.
 A mandatory protection order usually prohibits the defendant from specific actions, such as contacting a victim, possessing a gun, or using alcohol or drugs for the duration of the case.

 - Temporary Civil Protection Order.
 A person may petition a court for a temporary civil protection order from a person they believe may cause them harm.
 The temporary restraining order is made on the basis of the accuser’s testimony before a judge.
 This type of protection order may be terminated if the court later finds the allegations to be untrue, or be made permanent if the court finds the allegations to be valid.

 - Permanent Civil Protection Order.
 A permanent civil protection order occurs if a court finds that a person is indeed endangered by the individual who they requested a temporary civil protection against.
 Once a permanent civil protection order is filed against you, you cannot petition for its removal for four years.